Intensive Workshop in Exposure & Response Prevention (Ex/RP) for OCD

 To register, complete the online registration.

-If you need to withdraw your application for any reason, please email Dr. Hillary Ammon.
+If you need to withdraw your application for any reason, please email Dr. Sandy Capaldi.
 Note that workshop fees are non-refundable after the application due date (one week before the start of the workshop).

 About the Presenters